faustbrian/globby/docs/README.md

----
-title: Getting Started
-description: Install and start using Globby for file pattern matching in PHP.
----

 Globby is a PHP library for file pattern matching using glob patterns, similar to how shells match files.

 ## Installation